5 Questions HR Leaders Have About COVID-19

 At Aragon Research, we are in a position to help guide organizations through these rapid changes.
 Schedule a free inquiry with us to get the advisory you need.

 Aragon predicts 25% of businesses will remain completely virtual after the pandemic ends.
+This new reality is not so difficult to imagine, as most businesses have been operating this way for several months.

 Remote work has many benefits.
 Some employees may be able to get more work done at home.
 Without a commute, many employees enjoy more flexibility in their schedule.
 However, remote work can present unique challenges that employees who are used to working in an office may be unfamiliar with.